srobo/docs/tutorials/update_brain.md

 # Updating your brain board

 The SD card is located on the underside of the board underneath the green power connector.
-Grab the SD card with your fingers and simply pull it out of the slot.
+Grab the SD card with your fingers and pull it out of the slot.

 To fully update your Brain Board's software, or refresh it if you think it's not working correctly, you can flash our SD card image onto the microSD card in your Brain Board.